deepanshs/mrinversion/docs/getting_started.rst

     >>> compressed_s = new_system.compressed_s

-Here, the variable ``new_system`` is an instance of the :class:`~mrinversion.linear_model.TSVDCompression` class.
+Here, the variable ``new_system`` is an instance of the :py:class:`~mrinversion.linear_model.TSVDCompression` class.
 If no truncation index is provided as the argument, when initializing the ``TSVDCompression`` class, an optimum truncation index is chosen using the maximum entropy method [#f7]_, which is the default behavior.
-The attributes :attr:`~mrinversion.linear_model.TSVDCompression.compressed_K` and :attr:`~mrinversion.linear_model.TSVDCompression.compressed_s` holds the compressed kernel and signal, respectively.
-The shape of the original signal `v.s.` the compressed signal is
+The attributes :py:attr:`~mrinversion.linear_model.TSVDCompression.compressed_K` and :py:attr:`~mrinversion.linear_model.TSVDCompression.compressed_s` holds the compressed kernel and signal, respectively.
+The shape of the original signal *v.s.* the compressed signal is

 .. plot::